• Skip to primary navigation

 Traeger smoked turkey pin with 2 images and text divider.

-Traeger Smoked Turkey is the perfect main course!
-This tasty turkey is simply seasoned and smoked to perfection.
-This recipe will make the holidays as easy and delicious as possible!
+This Traeger smoked turkey is an amazing way to shake up the typical holiday turkey.
+This tasty turkey is simply seasoned and smoked to perfection in about 4 hours.
+This recipe will make the holidays as easy and delicious as possible.

 Traeger smoked turkey served on white platter with parsley and orange slices as garnish.